sandiegojs/sandiegojs.github.com/_posts/2013/2013-08-06-august-meetup.md

 #### Andy' Topic

-Andy will speak about capturing data from the browser's navigation timing api from network latency , to time to first byte from the web server, to the end of the request, and sending it back to your web server to capture the experience for your actual site users.
+Andy will speak about capturing data from the browser's navigation timing api from network latency, to time to first byte from the web server, to the end of the request, and sending it back to your web server to capture the experience for your actual site users.